 The Live video gives viewers the opportunity to deepen their connection to the brand, particularly since the video isn't especially "polished", instead showcasing a more authentic side to Dunkin'.

-5. Hangout Live in a Facebook Group.
+6. Hang out live in a Facebook Group.

 There are over 10M+ groups on Facebook, with 1.4B people using them every month.
 Consider going live in a group for an exclusive chat with your community.
 Groups are often smaller and more niche than company pages, so it’s likely the audience is more invested in a topic.